coderofsalvation/coderofsalvation.github.io/_posts/2014-09-16-deploying-nodered-on-openshift.md

 ### What happened here?

 > Instead of storing passwords/deployscripts in the repo (not always a good idea), we let our hook call a script which is outside the repo.
+> Also, your flows will not be gone during deployment since they are saved openshift's data-dir: $OPENSHIFT_HOMEDIR/app-root/data